Romanus Pontifex: United States

 In the 1823 case Johnson v.
-M'Intosh Chief Justice John Marshall found in favor of a "universal recognition" of a so-called discovery doctrine that held that discovery gave title to the government by whose subjects, or by whose authority, it was made, against all other European governments, which title might be consummated by possession.
+McIntosh Chief Justice John Marshall found in favor of a "universal recognition" of a so-called discovery doctrine that held that discovery gave title to the government by whose subjects, or by whose authority, it was made, against all other European governments, which title might be consummated by possession.

-Spain did not rest her title solely on the grant of the Pope.
-Her discussions respecting boundary, with France, with Great Britain, and with the United States, all show that she placed it on the rights given by discovery.
-Portugal sustained her claim to the Brazils by the same title.

 Most of the opinion is dicta; thus, all that the opinion holds with respect to aboriginal title is that it is inalienable, a principle that remains well-established law in nearly all common law jurisdictions.

 This decision was upheld in the 1831 case Cherokee Nation v.
 Georgia, giving Georgia authority to extend state laws over Cherokees within the state, and famously describing Native American tribes as "domestic dependent nations".
 This decision was modified in Worcester v.
 Georgia, which stated that the U.S. federal government, and not individual states, had authority in Indian affairs, but it maintained the loss of right to title upon discovery by Europeans.

 In recent years, Native American groups including the Taíno and Onondaga have called on the Vatican to revoke the bulls of 1452, 1455, and 1493.
 The Haudenosaunee countered the papal bulls with the Two Row Wampum conditionally accepting the bulls, stating through the two row wampum: "You say that you are our Father and I am your Son.
 We will not be like Father and Son, but like Brothers.
-This wampum belt confirms our words....Neither of us will make compulsory laws or interfere in the internal affairs of the other.
+This wampum belt confirms our words ...
+Neither of us will make compulsory laws or interfere in the internal affairs of the other.
 Neither of us will try to steer the other's vessel."